Fridays with Vicky 107

 It is creating brand awareness for my site, and it does generate some targeted traffic.
-Could I’ve spend my time doing other things with similar outcome?
-Sure, but at this point I will continue using Twitter sparingly.
+Could I’ve spent my time doing other things with the similar outcome?
+Sure, but at this point, I will continue using Twitter sparingly.

 I don’t believe the answer, to the question is Twitter worth it, is as easy as YES or NO.

-There are too many factors that plays in.
+There are too many factors that play in.

-It depends on WHY you are on Twitter?
+It depends on WHY you choose to be on Twitter?
 Are you looking to brand your site, to get more traffic, to get more sales, to get more subscribers?

 It also depends on your niche.
 Some niches will work better than others.